marcojakob/code.makery.ch/content/library/more-html-css/icons/_index.en.md

 +++
 title = "Icons on Websites"
-date = 2018-08-16
+date = 2015-04-09
+updated = 2018-08-28
-description = "Learn how to layout elements on web pages using the bootstrap grid." prettify = true comments = true weight = 2
+description = "Integrate icons with Icon Fonts and SVG on your website.
+Links to free icon libraries." prettify = true comments = true weight = 2